 Step One: You are going to start the kit by injecting spores at 4 equally spaced sites around the top of the Mycobox (near to the edge).
 Swab each site with alcohol before injecting each of the 4 holes with 0.5 - 2.5mL of solution.
 Inject as close as possible to the edge and push straight down - if you get a small crack it is no problem as it will be covered by tape (N. B. Do not twist while injecting as this can block the syringe - see MB-FAQ for how to unblock).
 Quickly tape over holes afterwards (with selotape or similar).That’s it!
 Relax.

 Incubate the box somewhere warm and dark (26-28 C is ideal for most tropical species).
 You will see small white spots of mushroom mycelium start to grow after a few days.
 Wait 2-3 weeks until the contents turn completely white (except for a small top layer will not turn white as it is dry).
+N.B.
+Do not place in direct contact or too close to a heat mat or you will dry out/kill your mycelium!
+More info here

 Now place the whole tray and its contents carefully inside the plastic bag and close the top with paperclips or tape.
 Place somewhere warm (22-24 C) which receives some light (but not direct sun).
 You should see mushrooms appear within 2-3 weeks.